How RC Boats Work?

 - SPECS: Remote control speedboat measures 14” L (nose to rudder) and features a 2.4 GHz remote, premium single-prop motor, extra rechargeable battery, dry-dock stand, nose guard, extra propeller, and prop lubricant

-- QUALITY ASSURED: Cruise happy with these RC speedboats; we'll provide a full refund if you're not thrilled with our remote controlled boats for adults and kids
+- QUALITY ASSURED GIFTS: Looking for Christmas gift ideas?
+These RC speedboats are thrilling; we’ll provide a full refund if you're not thrilled with our remote controlled boats for adults and kids

 As its name suggests, the receiver is the component on your boat that receives the signals sent by the transmitter.